 It is so difficult to break from being a leftist because it is the entirely of your identity.
 White leftists believe themselves to be entirely self-created individuals and have no ethnic, racial, or religious identity.
 It is an amazing coincidence how these purely self-created individuals all happen to end up with the same tastes, styles, opinions, and political views.
 This is beginning to change as white liberals have come under attack and are starting to dimly perceive that they are a type, and live in homogenous enclaves like any other.
 Even then it really angered me that despite all being white, having all their friends be white, living in white neighborhoods, listening to music made by white people, having the organic, fair-trade, localist values that only whites have, they had the smug clear conscience that they weren’t racist because they had learned the right things to say in the right situations to throw off suspicion.

 Eventually I couldn’t stand professed tolerance that tolerated less and less deviation, inclusiveness that kept excluding more and more people, and diversity where every place had to be the same.
 But the straw that broke the camel’s back was coming across the writings of Ruth Millikan.
-Millikan is a philosopher’s philosopher: a member of The Academy of Arts and Sciences, awarded the Jean Nicod Prize, and one of the few philosophers honored with a volume in the Philosophers and Their Critics series.
+Millikan is a philosopher’s philosopher: a member of The Academy of Arts and Sciences, awarded the Jean Nicod Prize, the Rescher prize (which is basically the Nobel prize for philosophy), and one of the few philosophers honored with a volume in the Philosophers and Their Critics series.
 I first was assigned her famous article “Biosemantics” as an undergrad, and was instantly hooked.
 Millikan combined philosophy and Darwinism like no one had before and it hit me right between the eyes.
 Over the years I devoured everything by her I could get my hands on, and have never stopped thinking about its implications.
 Everything I write here is just an exercise in applied Millikanism.

 Now, Millikan herself has never, as far as I know, written anything on moral or political topics.
 So don’t blame her for my evil ways!
 But the subtitle to Millikan’s groundbreaking Language, Thought, and Other Biological Categories is New Grounds for Realism, and she has been described as a crusader for “industrial strength Realism” (Millikan and Her Critics, p.
 211.)
 Once you come to understand these grounds for realism you can’t help but see how many leftist arguments rely on anti-realist positions.
 Furthermore, I came to see the entire leftist package of anti-realist positions–sexism, racism, multiculturalism, Marxism–require the denial of reality.
 Posmodernism/Post-structurlism are just the realization that you have to deny the existence of reality in order to justify leftist positions.
 For example, see my “The Myth of Sexual Orientation,” “Race (And) Realism,” “Why The No-True-Scotsman Fallacy is Not a Fallacy,” and “Sex is Not a Social Construct.”